The Lambkin: 1884: three-year-old season

 Two days later at the same track, The Lambkin was stepped up in distance and matched against older horses in the two mile, five furlong Doncaster Cup.
 He finished second to the French six-year-old Louis d'Or with third place going to the 1883 St Leger winner Ossian.
 At Newmarket on 7 October The Lambkin carried a weight of 116 pounds and started at odds of 100/6 for the Cesarewitch over two and a quarter miles.
 He began to struggle six furlongs from the finish and was unplaced in a race won by St Gatien.

 The Lambkin ended the year with winnings of £5,316.

 Stud record

 The Lambkin was retired from racing to become a breeding stallion but made no impact a sire of winners.
 He did, however sire Standon Girl, a broodmare whose female-line descendants have included Peleid, Treasure Beach, Hethersett, Neasham Belle, Doyoun, Alexandrova and Humble Duty.
 The Lambkin died in May 1900.

 Pedigree

-The Lambkin was inbred 3 × 4 to Orlando meaning that this stallion appears in both the third and fourth generations of his pedigree.
+The Lambkin is inbred 3S x 4D to the stallion Orlando, meaning that he appears third generation on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.

+The Lambkin is inbred 4S x 4S x 5D to the stallion Touchstone, meaning that he appears fourth generation twice on the sire side of his pedigree, and fifth generation once (via Orlando) on the dam side of his pedigree.